 Tax Accountant Miami Weighs in on Payroll Tax Cut

-According to Viera, a Tax Accountant Miami, Senate Minority Leader Mitch McConnell, R-Ken., offered up the plan on Wednesday as an alternative to Senate Democrats’ plan for offsetting the extension with the millionaire surtax.
+According to Viera, Tax Accountant Miami Weighs in on Payroll Tax Cut, Senate Minority Leader Mitch McConnell, R-Ken., offered up the plan on Wednesday as an alternative to Senate Democrats’ plan for offsetting the extension with the millionaire surtax.
 According to Viera, Tax Accountant Miami, McConnell’s plan would pay for the cost of the extension by freezing the salaries of federal government employees for three years, as well as cut the federal workforce by 10 percent.
-It would also do means testing of unemployment benefits and Medicare.
+It would also do means-testing of unemployment benefits and Medicare.